 But of course.
 Self-hating, racist Asian Tiger Moms who attack Asian men, in a loveless, sexless, constantly bickering “marriage” to a racist white antifeminist nerd who fetishizes Asian girls while badmouthing Asian men – doesn’t produce athletes – the kind of men that are actually successful in Western countries.
-Neither does encouraging your child to hide his or her heritage, Tiger Momming him or her into the ground, and weaponizing and micromanaging them to be an embodiment of your own white supremacist ideals, while flat out denying the child looks Asian, encouraging them to identify as white, and telling them they’re lucky to have a loser, racist white father.
+Neither does encouraging your child to hide his or her heritage, openly badmouthing your own race in an attempt to feel beautiful, Tiger Momming him or her into the ground, and weaponizing and micromanaging them to be an embodiment of your own white supremacist integration ideals, while flat out denying the child looks Asian, encouraging them to identify as white, and telling them they’re lucky to have a loser, racist white father.

 Frank Soo (12 March 1914 – 25 January 1991) was an English professional football player and manager of mixed Chinese and English parentage.
 He was first player of Chinese origin to play in the English Football League, and the first non-white player to represent England (in unofficial wartime matches).